DogeTheBeast/College_notes/CHEM 154/Unit 10/Reaction Rates.md

 $${\LARGE Rate = k[A]}$$

-As the order of the reaction is 1, the rate of the reaction is *directly proportional* to the
+As the order of the reaction is 1, the rate of the reaction is *directly proportional* to the concentration of the reactant *A*.